fractaledmind/acidic_job/README.md

 end
 ```

-**Note:** This does mean that you are restricted to objects that can be serialized by ActiveRecord, thus no Procs, for example.
+**Note:** This does mean that you are restricted to objects that can be serialized by **`ActiveJob`**.
+This means you can persist ActiveRecord models, and any simple Ruby data types, but you can't persist things like Procs or custom class instances, for example.

 **Note:** You will note the use of `self.ride = ...` in the code sample above.
 In order to call the attribute setter method that will sync with the database record, you _must_ use this style. `@ride = ...` and/or `ride = ...` will both fail to sync the value with the database record.